OEM Fitness Tracker Manufacturer in China: Smart Bands

-Heart Rate Accuracy vs. Chest Strap Gold Standard
+Heart Rate Monitor Accuracy vs. Chest Strap Gold Standards

 Resting HR accuracy.
 At complete rest (5-minute seated test), a well-tuned optical PPG algorithm achieves ±2–3 BPM vs. a Polar H10 chest strap reference.
 Poorly tuned firmware may show ±10–15 BPM error.
 Test at least 10 subjects to account for skin tone variation — PPG algorithms that are calibrated only on light skin tones show systematic positive bias on darker skin tones (a known limitation that Apple, Fitbit, and Samsung have all publicly acknowledged).